saniya8023/ConvoAI/Docs/PRD.md

 ---

-# 8. User Journey

 1. User opens ConvoAI.
-2. User selects mentors using the "+" button.
+2. User selects mentors.
-3. Selected mentors appear in the workspace.
-4. User starts voice recording.
+3. User starts voice recording or types a prompt.
-5. Speech is converted into text.
+4. Speech is converted into text (if voice is used).
-6. Transcript is displayed for review.
-7. User sends the message.
-8. User selects a mentor to respond.
+5. User sends a single prompt.
-9. Mentor generates and speaks a response.
-10. User may consult additional mentors.
-11. User records another message to begin the next discussion round.
-12. Conversation continues until the user ends the session.
+6. The first mentor responds.
+7. Remaining mentors automatically respond one after another.
+8. Responses are spoken aloud using Text-to-Speech.
+9. After all mentors finish, the user can ask another question.
 ---

 # 9. Functional Requirements